nickbrandt/GitLab/doc/user/project/merge_requests/getting_started.md

 ![Delete source branch status](img/remove_source_branch_status.png)

-### Automatically retargeting merge requests
+### Branch retargeting on merge **(FREE SELF)**

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/320902) in GitLab 13.9.
 > - It's [deployed behind a feature flag](../../feature_flags.md), disabled by default.
 > - It's disabled on GitLab.com.
 > - It's not recommended for production use.
-> - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-automatically-retargeting-merge-requests). **(FREE SELF)**
+> - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-branch-retargeting-on-merge).

-It is common to have a number of merge requests in a chain, when one depends on another.
-For example:
+In specific circumstances, GitLab can retarget the destination branch of open merge request, if the destination branch merges while the merge request is open.
+Merge requests are often chained in this manner, with one merge request depending on another:

-- Merge Request A: merge `feature-A` into `master`
+- **Merge request 1**: merge `feature-alpha` into `master`.
-- Merge Request B: merge `feature-B` into `feature-A`
+- **Merge Request 2**: merge `feature-beta` into `feature-alpha`.

-We can distinguish two workflows:
+These merge requests are usually handled in one of these ways:

-- the MR A is merged into `master` first, and then MR B is retargeted onto `master`
+- Merge request 1 is merged into `master` first.
+Merge request 2 is then retargeted to `master`.
-- the MR B is merged into `feature-A` branch, and then MR A is merged into `master`
+- Merge request 2 is merged into `feature-alpha`.
+The updated merge request 1, which now contains the contents of `feature-alpha` and `feature-beta`, is merged into `master`.

-Upon merge of `MR A` does automatically retarget the `MR B` onto `master`.
-This relieves user from having to perform this operation manually.

-This feature works only in following cases:

-- The MR A needs to be in a main project (forks are not supported), as we, GitLab, cannot change the target project of MR B
-- Only 4 MR's of type B are retargeted automatically this way
+GitLab retargets up to four merge requests when their target branch is merged into `master`, so you don't need to perform this operation manually.
+Merge requests from forks are not retargeted.

 ## Recommendations and best practices for Merge Requests